Alan Mollohan

 The district encompasses the northern part of the state; it is based in Wheeling and includes Parkersburg, Morgantown, Fairmont and Clarksburg.
 He served on the House Appropriations Committee and was ranking Democrat on the Ethics Committee until being asked to step down in 2006.
 He was defeated in the Democratic primary election held on May 11, 2010, by Mike Oliverio.

 Early life and education

 Born in Fairmont, West Virginia, Mollohan is the son of former U.S. Representative Robert Mollohan.
 He attended Greenbrier Military School and graduated from the College of William & Mary.
 Thereafter, Mollohan completed a Juris Doctor at West Virginia University College of Law.

 Early career

 He served as "Of Counsel" for the Huntington, West Virginia branch of the law firm Nelson Mullins Riley & Scarborough.

+Military service

 He served in the United States Army Reserve from 1970 to 1983, reaching the rank of captain.